-The Sport Management Education Journal is a refereed publication of the North American Society for Sport Management (NASSM).
-The Sport Management Education Journal will advance the body of knowledge in pedagogy as it relates to sport management education and disseminate knowledge about sport management courses, curricula, and teaching.
-Manuscripts may address a wide range of issues concerning graduate and undergraduate education such as: curriculum planning, curriculum design, future employment requirements, trends and their impacts, course content, fieldwork, internships, experiential learning, teaching methods, accreditation, community education, and tenure and promotion.
+The Sport Management Education Journal is a peer-reviewed publication of the North American Society for Sport Management (NASSM) that promotes advancement of the body of knowledge in pedagogy as it relates to sport management education and disseminates knowledge about sport management courses, curricula, and teaching.
+This established semiannual journal addresses a range of issues concerning graduate and undergraduate education in sport management.
+Topics of interest include curriculum development, accreditation, employment competencies, effective teaching methods, experiential learning, online learning, and issues and trends in sport management education.
 Manuscripts based on conceptual, philosophical, and empirical inquiry will be considered for publication.

 Refereed Research Articles

-The Sport Management Education Journal will be devoted to articles that advance the body of knowledge in pedagogy as it relates to sport management education.
+The Sport Management Education Journal is devoted to articles that advance the body of knowledge in pedagogy as it relates to sport management education.
 Articles in this section must be theoretically grounded and must contribute new insights, explanations, or methodological approaches to sport management pedagogy.

 For More Information